craftcms/docs/docs/6.x/extend/upgrade.md

 ## Signatures

-The legacy base plugin class (`craft\base\Plugin`) and the interfaces in implements may require signature updates for some lower-level methods.
+The legacy base plugin class (`craft\base\Plugin`) and the interfaces it implements may require signature updates for some lower-level methods.

 We have mainly observed this with the `attributes()` and `attributeLabels()` methods.
 If you don’t use these, there’s nothing to do here.